 The other thing that turns acute insomnia into chronic insomnia is what we do to manage it.
 So if you only slept 4 hours at night, maybe you try to catch a nap during the day to offset some of your sleep loss.
 Sounds like a good idea, and many people rave about the benefits of napping.
 But if you have chronic insomnia, your body starts to rely on this fragmented sleep that says “I’ll get 5 hours tonight and 2 hours mid-day, making 7 hours of sleep total.
 Great.”
 But it’s not great.
 You really wish you could sleep more than 5 hours at night and not need a nap.

-To start sleep therapy, we first do a comprehensive sleep assessment to figure out what your specific problems are, and then if you are a candidate for CBT-I, we do that.
-CBT-I is a form of Cognitive Behavioral Therapy specifically designed and researched for the treatment of insomnia.
+I use CBT-I in my counseling office, because it works so well.
+CBT-I is a form of Cognitive Behavioral Therapy specifically designed and researched for the treatment of adult insomnia.
 According to the APA, “In clinical settings, CBT-I has a 70-80 percent success rate for helping those who suffer from chronic insomnia.
 Almost one third of people with insomnia achieve normal sleep and most reduce their symptoms by 50 percent and sleep an extra 45-60 minutes a night.”
 According to many studies, CBT-I is more effective and longer lasting than sleeping pills.

 So what are you waiting for?
 Let’s get you snoozing!